 Addiction is generally described as compulsive drug seeking despite negative consequences.
 It is a chronic, relapsing brain disorder.
 Those struggling with addition can lose everything that matters to them, including their lives.
-It is clear from this definition that punishment, such as incarceration, will not deter use.
+It is clear that fear of punishment, such as incarceration, will not deter use.

 At its core, addiction is self-harm.
 The purpose of criminal law is to protect people from other people, not to protect them from themselves.
 Prior to 1972 it was illegal in Canada to attempt suicide.
 It is clear now that this was a ridiculous law.
 It is only a matter of time before society views addiction in the same way.
 The sooner we treat it as the health issue that it is, rather than the criminal justice issue that it is not, the more lives (and taxpayer dollars) will be saved.
-It is unethical and a double standard to criminalize those addicted to illicit substances, but not those addicted to alcohol or prescribed drugs.